tleguern/ansible-matomo/README.md

 This role will first configure mysql and nginx to run a freshly downloaded Matomo 3.9.0.
 Then it will complete the manual installation process automaticaly thanks to the uri module.

+What is **not** automatic yet:

+- configuration of the geoip database ;
+- configuration of the trusted sites ;
+- user creation.

 Requirements
 ------------